hdShang/arxiv-daily/docs/cs-AI/2025-09-13/papers/250910946v1-when-the-code-autopilot-breaks-why-llms-falter-in-embedded-machine-l.md

 ---
 layout: default
-title: When the Code Autopilot Breaks: Why LLMs Falter in Embedded Machine Learning
+title: "When the Code Autopilot Breaks: Why LLMs Falter in Embedded Machine Learning"
 ---

 # When the Code Autopilot Breaks: Why LLMs Falter in Embedded Machine Learning